-- Download and set up the Passport parking app—you won't need change and you can add time without returning to your car.
+- Download and set up the Pay-by-Phone parking app—you won't need change and you can add time without returning to your car.

 - Print the Family Weekend schedule ahead of time and review with your student to make sure that you adjust for events they already have planned.

 - Plan on the Gettysburg College Civil War Tour and the Gettysburg College Ghost Tour.

 - Take time to find a quiet place on campus to relax and catch up with your student.

 - Stroll around town and browse in the shops.
 Gettysburg is a charming little town with a surprising amount to offer of which your student may not be aware.

 - Use your Discount ID card at participating businesses—if you don’t have one, they will be available at Registration.

 - Make dinner reservations and have a back-up plan as many places are short staffed.